slafaurie/obsdian2anki/README.md

 - A further processing to standardize column names and values, this ensures we "translate" to the formatting used in obsidian to what the note type in Anki expects.
 Structure is hard-coded.

-## how to run
+## How to run
 First, seed the environment variables as shown in `.env.example`.
 Then, just run `uv run python main.py`.
+It will generate a csv in the export directory.
+As final task, you must import the csv directly in Anki.

 ## Next steps?
 - Error trail.
 As the list of notes to import grows, how to make it easy to identify which notes could not be imported?